• Glimpses

 Jim’s cancer gave him an opportunity to know Jesus in a way he loved telling others about.
 He may not have gotten the opportunity to do so in my living room, but I can’t help but grin tonight, confident in the fact that his last breaths were very likely spent telling everyone about his Savior, Jesus.
 I’m so grateful for that tonight.

 Jim wanted everyone to know Jesus.
 He wanted them to know how much God loved them, that He sent His son to die for them, that they could be forgiven and free, and have a deep, personal, and intimate relationship with the God who loves them, (and that there is absolutely no need to go through all of his friends and family to do so!)
-“For there is one God, and there is one mediator between God and man, the man Christ Jesus,” 1 Timothy 2:5
+“For there is one God, and there is one mediator between God and men, the man Christ Jesus, who gave himself as a ransom for all, which is the testimony given at the proper time.”
+1 Timothy 2:5-6

 “For God so loved the world, that He gave His only Son, that whoever believes in Him should not perish, but have eternal life.”
 John 3:16